 As per the report mentioned above, Apple is said to have ordered 13in LCD displays from General Interface Solution (GIS), who currently supply the modules for the current MacBooks.

 Another report (also in Digitimes) suggests that LG is set to begin production of screens for this new MacBook with a resolution of 2,560 x 1,600 pixels at the end of May or early June.
 This is the same number of pixels as the 13.3in MacBook Pro.

 The MacBook currently has a resolution of 2,304 x 1,440 resolution at 226ppi.
 The MacBook Air resultion is 1,440 x 900 (native).

 Apple is also said to be looking into the possibility of using an OLED display for the MacBook, this is according to sources at Korean ETNews back in 2016.
 We doubt that this will materialise in 2018 though.

 2018 MacBook: Size

-Adding a bigger model to the range could make sense if Apple is planning to phase out the MacBook Air.
+Adding a larger model to the range could make sense if Apple is planning to phase out the MacBook Air.
 Then Apple would offer 13in and 15in MacBook Pro models as well as 12in and 13in MacBook models.
 Although it seems more likely it would discontinue the 12in MacBook and replace it with a 13in model.

 2018 MacBook: Processor